-- Kazuhiko Nishi, Ph.D. for continuous support of the MSX development activities; - Wouter Vermaelen for suggestions in functionality of the hardware accelerated functions and development of the openMSX model of the device, for supervision and guidance of the OPLL/Y8950 hardware development, and FIR filter design; - Albert Beevendorp for providing his knowledge and experience on the Konami SCC chip; - Daisuke Shiraishi (白石大介) for advising in FPGA configuration development; - Nestor Soriano for allowing and supporting implementation of Nextor for GR8NET, and for support in implementation of the TCP/IP UNAPI; - Edo van Zanten and Tristan Zondag for providing measurement and testing for overclocked MSX machines; Edo for testing of MP3 streaming playback; - Moonsoft (Remco Schrijvers) for MoonBlaster v1.4 software (Freeware license); - Jos van den Biggelaar for providing information on and firmware source code of MP3 cartridge for implementation of the MP3 cartridge's firmware fix; - Martin de Vries and Alex Mena for testing and troubleshooting MSX-Audio implementation, including MSX-Audio BIOS compatibility; - Victor Martinez Sanz for testing UNAPI implementation; - Timo Soilamaa for concise ID3 tag size decoding algorithm; - Ho Fai Ko and Nicola Nicolici of McMaster University of Canada for publishing their MP3 decoder under McMaster University Open Source Software License (attached at the end of the manual).
-Source code found here is used without modifications, and executable portions of the code are provided free of charge; - SymbOS team (Jörn Proda and Edo van Zanten) for hosting GR8cloud service and volume images on their SymbOS network server; - Fabio Roncolato for testing terminal application and helping revealing the deficiencies in documentation; - Carlos Milán Figueredo, Carlos De Santa-Ana Garcia and Tobias Keizer for sharing information on and sources of their implementations of telnet and graphical driver, which were used as source and starting point for the GR8NET built-in TELNET application; - David Heremans for suggesting using Pletter as data compression software.
+- Kazuhiko Nishi, Ph.D. for continuous support of the MSX development activities; - Wouter Vermaelen for suggestions in functionality of the hardware accelerated functions and development of the openMSX model of the device, for supervision and guidance of the OPLL/Y8950 hardware development, and advising in FIR filter designs; - Mitsutaka Okazaki for providing access to his YM2413 (vm2413) and Y8950 (emu8950) emulator source code on the MIT license terms, and consulting during development; - Albert Beevendorp for providing his knowledge and experience on the Konami SCC chip; - Daisuke Shiraishi (白石大介) for advising in FPGA configuration development; - Nestor Soriano for allowing and supporting implementation of Nextor for GR8NET, and for support in implementation of the TCP/IP UNAPI; - Edo van Zanten and Tristan Zondag for providing measurement and testing for overclocked MSX machines; Edo for testing of MP3 streaming playback; - Moonsoft (Remco Schrijvers) for MoonBlaster v1.4 software (Freeware license); - Jos van den Biggelaar for providing information on and firmware source code of MP3 cartridge for implementation of the MP3 cartridge's firmware fix; - Martin de Vries and Alex Mena for testing and troubleshooting MSX-Audio implementation, including MSX-Audio BIOS compatibility; - Victor Martinez Sanz for testing UNAPI implementation; - Timo Soilamaa for concise ID3 tag size decoding algorithm; - Ho Fai Ko and Nicola Nicolici of McMaster University of Canada for publishing their MP3 decoder under McMaster University Open Source Software License (attached at the end of the manual).
+Source code found here is used without modifications, and executable portions of the code are provided free of charge; - SymbOS team (Jörn Proda and Edo van Zanten) for hosting GR8cloud service and volume images on their SymbOS network server; - Fabio Roncolato for testing terminal application and helping revealing the deficiencies in documentation; - Carlos Milán Figueredo, Carlos De Santa-Ana Garcia and Tobias Keizer for sharing information on and sources of their implementations of telnet and graphical driver, which were used as source and starting point for the GR8NET built-in TELNET application; - David Heremans for suggesting using Pletter as data compression software; - Volodymyr Bezobiuk for designing and developing code for mapper detection, for audio subsystem testing, making sample recordings of MSX-Music, and for introduction of idea and testing of the dynamic range compression algorithm; - Fábio Schmidlin for the MSX-Audio BIOS version 1.3, and consulting on its implementation; - Takamichi Suzukawa for testing MSX-Audio implementation and Compile Disc station images.